Jessicavazm/JessicaVaz_T3A1/README.md

 It's important to mention that the strict equality operator does not trigger an implicit coercion.
 When using the <b>strict operator (===)</b>, the expression will check both data type and value in order to evaluate the operation, while the <b>loose operator (==)</b> only checks the value itself.

-#### Example of explicit type coercion in primitive types:
+### Example of explicit type coercion in primitive types:

-    - String coercion:
+String coercion:

     String(123) // explicit
     123 + ''    // implicit way is triggered by the binary + operator

-    - Symbol coercion: It can only be converted by explicitly declaration
+Symbol coercion: It can only be converted by explicitly declaration

     String(Symbol('my symbol'))   // 'Symbol(my symbol)'

+    console.log(Symbol("id") + ""); // TypeError: Cannot convert a Symbol value to a string

-    - Boolean conversion: It can be performed applying the Boolean () function.
+Boolean conversion: It can be performed applying the Boolean () function.
 Double negation !! is a quicker way to convert data type into Boolean value.

     let num = 0;
     let isZero = Boolean(num);  // false, because 0 is a "falsy" value